Watson-Creative/watson-chatbot/README.md

 ### 4. **Form-Based Initial Interaction**
 - Custom intake form for first-time visitors
-- Collects: First Name*, Last Name*, Title, Email*, Phone, Company, Message (*Required fields)
+- Flexible field collection - easily customizable by adding/removing `required` attribute
 - Progressive form enablement:
   - Message field is disabled with strikethrough until required fields are filled
   - Submit button is disabled with strikethrough until required fields are filled
-  - Visual indicators for required fields (asterisks and note)
+  - Visual indicators for required fields:
+    - Automatic asterisk (*) addition to placeholders via JavaScript
+    - Explanatory note at bottom of form
+  - **Dynamic validation**:
-  - **Dynamic validation**: Any input with the `required` attribute is automatically validated
+    - Any input with the `required` attribute is automatically validated
+    - Validation is scoped to Watson form only (ignores AnythingLLM native fields)
+    - No hardcoded field dependencies - truly modular
 - Professional styling with bottom-border design and Roboto Serif font
 - Responsive layout:
   - Desktop: Three inputs per row (Name fields on row 1, Contact info on row 2)